-I'm not persuaded that the "Body of the People" here means "the people considered as a unified, homogeneous, organic, collective body, devoted to the common good."
+I'm not persuaded that the "Body of the People" here means "the people considered as a unified, homogeneous, organic, collective body, devoted to the Common Good."
 17 It seems to me to stand only for the bulk or great majority of the people.
 18 But in any event, these provisions merely show that the militia consists of the body of the people.
 And the operative clause speaks of a "right of the people," not a right of the militia.

-So to get to his conclusion, Professor Williams must take two extra steps.
-First, he must conclude that the operative clause, which recognizes a right of "the people" (equivalent, as I argue above, to a right of each citizen or subject), should be read in light of the justification clause as creating a right of "the body of the people."
-Second, he must conclude that, though the body of the people still literally exists, it no longer serves the purpose that was supposedly envisioned by the framers of the justification clause: Arming the body of the people is no longer necessary, or even helpful, to the security of a free state.
+So to get to his conclusion, Professor Williams must take two extra steps: (1) He must conclude that the operative clause, which recognizes a right of "the people" (equivalent, as I argue above, to a right of each citizen or subject), should be read in light of the justification clause as creatomg a right of "the body of the people."
+(2) He must conclude that, though the body of the people still literally exists, it no longer serves the purpose that was supposedly envisioned by the framers of the justification clause: Arming the body of the people is no longer necessary, or even helpful, to the security of a free state.

 Thus, the argument must go, because the assumptions underlying the justification clause are no longer true, the right created by the operative clause has disappeared.
-This is basically the argument I attribute to Professor Williams in my Article.
-19 Professor Williams does indeed argue, under his "unitary" method of interpretation, that the right exists only so long as the justification remains valid.
+This is basically the argument I attribute to Professor Williams in my article: 19 Professor Williams does indeed argue, under his "unitary" method of interpretation, that the right exists only so long as the justification remains valid.

 Here is where I would have liked to see Professor Williams confront my core observation -- the existence of the other state constitutional provisions that contain justificatory clauses.
 Would his "unitary framework" apply to the state Speech and Debate Articles or the New Hampshire Venue Article?
-Should they also be "meaningless" to judges who conclude that the Articles' justifications are no longer valid?
+Are they also "meaningless" now because their justifications are no longer valid?
 Do the state Liberty of the Press Articles vanish because we no longer have a virtuous, republican press?
 20

-Madison's original draft of the Seventh Amendment's Civil Jury Trial Clause read, "In suits at common law, between man and man, the trial by jury, as one of the best securities to the rights of the people, ought to remain inviolate."
+Madison's original draft of the Seventh Amendment's Civil Jury Trial Clause read "In suits at common law, between man and man, the trial by jury, as one of the best securities to the rights of the people, ought to remain inviolate."
 21 Has this right also become "meaningless" or "outdated" as enlightened opinion has retreated from the premise that the civil jury trial is indeed "one of the best securities to the rights of the people"?
 22 After all, if the people have lost the virtue needed to possess arms, maybe they've also lost the virtue needed to serve on juries.
 23

-As I argue in my Article, the state constitutional provisions show that many operative clauses will be overinclusive and underinclusive with respect to their justificatory clauses: Checks on government authority often take the form of bright line rules that don't perfectly fit their justifications.
+As I argue in my article, the state constitutional provisions show that many operative clauses will be overinclusive and underinclusive with respect to their justificatory clauses: Checks on government authority often take the form of bright-line rules that don't perfectly fit their justifications.
 24 If I'm right in this, then a "unitary" framework that insists on trying to "make the two clauses as consistent as possible" 25 -- thus ignoring the possibility of intentional over- and underinclusiveness -- is the wrong way to deal with justification clauses.

-But even if I'm wrong, it might have been profitable for Professor Williams to test[] [his] interpretive approach [by] applying it to a wide array of texts of different political valences.
-It's easy enough to craft an interpretive trick that reaches the result one wants in the case for which it was crafted.
-But when one tests it against other provisions, one sees more clearly whether it's a sound interpretive method.
-26 has arms, and so long as the arms-bearers are "virtuous," 27 because otherwise the arms "will necessarily be [used] in the interests of a slice of the population, rather than for the common good."
-28 And today, "the American citizenry is so fractured . . . that [a true] Revolution [made by the Body of the People for the commonweal] is impossible."
-29
+But even if I'm wrong, it might have been profitable for Professor Williams to "test[] [his] interpretive approach [by] applying it to a wide array of texts of different political valences.
+It's easy enough to craft an interpretive trick which reaches the result one wants in the case for which it was crafted.
+But when one tests it against other provisions, one sees more clearly whether it's a sound interpretive method."
+26